react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 - `info` and `doctor`
   - Those commands should be moved out and become standalone utilities and should be **working well across frameworks**
-  - Those are key parts of the React Native **bug and issue reporting** experience so should be easily accessible for users.
+  - Those are key parts of the React Native **bug and issue reporting** experience so should be easily accessible for developers.
-  - As an alternative they could be moved inside `react-native` and shipped as separate packages that users can selectively use if they wish.
+  - As an alternative they could be moved inside `react-native` and shipped as separate packages that developers can selectively use if they wish.

 ### The init command

-The `init` command needs a dedicated section as it’s the entry-point of most of our users to React Native.
+The `init` command needs a dedicated section as it’s the entry-point of most of our developers to React Native.

 We suggest to evolve the init command as follows: